UPDATED MAR 10, 2020

 No, there’s no legend that says you’ll get lost in these rivers if you run through them.
 The Lost Rivers refer to the buried waterways that are the result of the construction of the city.
 Remember: Toronto was built over its parks.
 The trail begins at Moore Park Ravine where you’ll follow the Beltline Trail, make your way down to the Brick Works and eventually join the Park Drive Reservation Trail, and the circle back.
 Not only will you come back mesmerized by the scenery, but you’ll take in a little piece of Toronto’s history, too.

 Adjacent to the Lost Rivers Loop, the Casa Loma run will take you through the residential areas of Midtown Toronto closer to the city’s very own castle — it’s from the pre-WWII era, if you’re wondering.
 Nowadays, this historic site is a top tourist attraction and home to a ton of parties.
-Casa Loma is also Spanish for “Hill House”, just to give you an idea for what this route might entail.
+Casa Loma is also Spanish for “Hill House” just to give you an idea for what this route might entail.

 Everyone needs to start somewhere, and Queen’s Park is the best place for novice runners or those looking for some lighter fare on rest days.
-Although it’s a short loop, it’s a great alternative to the track — the sights and structures will help make it feel like you’re not just running in circles the entire time.
+Although it’s a short loop, it’s a great alternative to the track — the sights and structures will help to make it feel like you’re not just running in circles the entire time.
 Want to make it more challenging?
-Start from further out and finish with a sprint around, or incorporate it into a longer run.
+Start from farther out and finish with a sprint around, or incorporate it into a longer run.
 The options are endless.

 Reach Scarborough Bluffs and it’ll feel as if you’ve travelled to a tropical island or a southern European coastline.
 Well, you haven’t — you’re still in Toronto, but a run at the popular Bluffer’s Park will grant you unbelievable sights from atop the cliffs.
 If you’re ever feeling FOMO from your friends’ travel ’grams, then just take a quick jog down to the southeast end of the city.
 You’ll get the travel sights without spending a dime and get fit at the same time.
 It’s a win-win.